openbmc/hiomapd/README.md

 BMC (see BMC Event notifications in Commands for detail).
 After performing the necessary action the host should send a BMC_EVENT_ACK message to the BMC with which bit it has actioned.

+### Building
+The autotools of this requires the autoconf-archive package for your system

 ---